 We will probably only get about eight more days of school before they are out for the summer but we now have 46 students who have finished all the decks and we will be working hard as long as we possibly can.
 We love your program.
 Thank you so much.

-In all my years of teaching I have never seen anything so perfectly constructed to teach everyone multiplication.
-The decks are carefully calculated to bolster the self-confidence and by the time they begin to near the end they are totally amazed at how easy and fun it is Every teacher I have taught this to says the same thing that I think, “Oh, how I wish I could have been taught this way.
-I would have learned to love math.”
-The young instructors say, “When I have children, this is how I want to teach them.”
+“In all my years of teaching I have never seen anything so perfectly constructed to teach everyone multiplication.
+The decks are carefully calculated to bolster the self-confidence and they are totally amazed at how easy and fun it is.
+Every teacher I have taught this to says the same thing that I think, ‘Oh, how I wish I could have been taught this way.
+I would have learned to love math.’
+The young instructors say, “When I have children, this is how I want to teach them.’”